Lease Renewal CAM Negotiation: Cap Resets, Exclusions, Audit Rights

 The Audit Rights Upgrade

 Audit rights are the enforcement mechanism for everything else you negotiate.
-If you can't verify compliance, the terms are theoretical.
+If you cannot verify compliance, the terms are theoretical.

 In renewal negotiations, push for: